 The Catedral de Cádiz finds itself on our list of places to visit, but don´t run straight to the entrance!
 I recommend you veer off slightly and head for the beach, easily the best place to view the Catedral!
 One can spend a perfect afternoon walking around the market before watching the sunset cast a beautiful golden glow over the yellow dome of the Catedral from Campo del Sur...

 The Carnaval of Cádiz is widely regarded as one of the best-known in the world and in February, Cádiz becomes one big party for Carnaval!
 Music, fancy-dress, parties and parades!
 Groups of murgas traverse the city on giant floats, singing and dancing.
 The most popular amongst them are the chirigotas, groups of costumed performers who sing satirical songs directed at important political issues.
-In 2018 for example the targets of the satirical performance included Donald Trump & Kimg Jong-Un and is certain to be a highlight of your trip to Cádiz.
+In 2020, for example, the targets of the satirical performance included Donald Trump & Kim Jong-Un and are certain to be a highlight of your trip to Cádiz.

 Cost of Living in Cádiz: Not a millionaire?
 Not a problem!